 The two polar insets elegantly detail the known and mythical details of these regions, with a hint of Terre Antarctique Incognue (the unknown southern lands still prominently depicted.

-Burden notes two states of the map, this first state and a later edition of 1640, which add euf Amsterdam, Pleymouth, Accadie, S. Augustino and other details in the norheast and N. Albion and Quivera in the western parts of North America.
+Burden notes two states of the map, this first state and a later edition of 1640, which add Neuf Amsterdam, Pleymouth, Accadie, S. Augustino and other details in the northeast and N. Albion and Quivira in the western parts of North America.